Patiala Punjab, India Travel Guide

 Traveler's Diarrhea is the most common ailment.

 Drink only bottled, filtered, or purified water.
 Avoid ice unless purified.
-Eat hot, food that is freshly cooked.
+Eat hot, freshly cooked food.
 Peel fruits yourself.
 Carry Anti-diarrhea medication and oral rehydration salts.

 Mosquito-borne Diseases (Dengue, Chikungunya): Use high-DEET or Picaridin Insect repellent.
 Wear long sleeves and pants.
-Sleep beneath a Mosquito net if no AC or screens.
-Heatstroke/Dehydration (Summers): Stay hydrated, avoid peak sun, wear lightweight clothing and a Wide-brimmed hat.
+Sleep under a Mosquito net if no AC or screens.
+Heatstroke/Dehydration (Summers): Stay hydrated, avoid peak sun, wear light clothing and a Wide-brimmed hat.
 Air Pollution: Consider a face mask for respiratory sensitivities.

 LifeStraw provides water filtration products, useful for preventing waterborne illnesses.